Confirmation Details and Requirements

 A baptismal certificate for all candidates must be on file prior to the reception of the sacrament (Canon 842, 912, 894).
 Students who were not baptized at St. John, St. Paul, or St. James must submit a copy of their Baptismal certificate.

-A copy of the certificate can be uploaded using the Baptismal Certificate Upload Form, or sent to the Collaborative Religious Education Office.
+A copy of the certificate can be uploaded using the Upload a Baptismal Certificate option on the Confirmation Links and Forms menu, or mailed to the Collaborative Religious Education Office.
 (St. John-St. Paul Collaborative Religious Education Office, 39 Washington Street Wellesley, MA 02481)

 Baptismal certificates should be submitted as soon as possible, but no later than March 1 of the year of Confirmation.